kcotias/react-native-gesture-bottom-sheet/README.md

 Specify whether the panel is draggable or not.

 ##### `modal` - boolean (`Default - true`)
-Specify whether the panel is implemented as modal or not.
+Specify whether the panel is implemented as a <Modal /> or  as a <View /> component.